kb-dk/MerMEId/trunk/INSTALL.md

 9. [Make the final checks](#final-checks)

 ## 1. Install Apache HTTPD

+The one coming with your operating system should be good enough, but you need to enable a number of modules:

+* mod_proxy
+* mod_proxy_ajp
+* mod_proxy_http
+* mod_headers

 ## 2. Install Apache Tomcat

 MerMEId consists of software components residing in an Apache